 Parliamentary inquiries are conducted by ad hoc committees formed especially for each case.

-Another important scrutiny instrument is the possibility of Members requesting the consideration of the Government’s executive laws, unless they have been passed as part of the Government’s exclusive legislative responsibilities.
-The Assembly may fully or partially suspend the effects of an executive law approved under authorisation to legislate until the publication of a law that amends it.
+Another important scrutiny instrument is the possibility of Members requesting the consideration of the Government's decree-laws unless they have been passed as part of the Government's exclusive legislative responsibilities.
+The Assembly may fully or partially suspend the effects of a decree-law approved under an authorisation to legislate until the publication of a law that amends it.

 Responsibilities in relation to other bodies

-Within the framework of separation of powers and interdependence of bodies that exercise sovereign power, the Assembly of the Republic is responsible for witnessing the installation of the President of the Republic, agreeing to the President’s absence from Portuguese territory and performing the accusation process against the head of state for crimes during his or her exercise of functions.
+Within the framework of separation of powers and interdependence of bodies that exercise sovereign power, the Assembleia da República is responsible for witnessing the installation of the President of the Republic, agreeing to the President's absence from Portuguese territory and performing the accusation process against the head of state for crimes during his or her exercise of functions.

 As well as the competences regarding consideration of the Government's programme and voting on motions of confidence or no confidence, the Parliament also has the responsibility to decide on the suspension of members of the Government to allow criminal proceedings to proceed.

-It is the Assembly of the Republic’s responsibility to approve the political and administrative statute and the electoral laws of the Autonomous Regions, without prejudice to their exclusive power to initiate legislation, and to grant the legislative assemblies authorisation to legislate on certain matters.
+It is the Assembleia da República's responsibility to approve the political and administrative statute and the electoral laws of the Autonomous Regions, without prejudice to their exclusive power to initiate legislation, and to grant the legislative assemblies authorisation to legislate on certain matters.

-The Assembly of the Republic appoints, by election, members of external constitutional bodies: 10 Constitutional Court judges, the Ombudsman, the President of the Economic and Social Council, 7 members of the Supreme Judicial Council, 5 members of the Supreme Council of the Public Prosecutors' Office, 6 members of the National Election Commission, the members of the Media Regulatory Authority and the members of the Council for the Oversight of the Intelligence System of the Portuguese Republic.
+The Assembleia da República appoints, by election, members of external constitutional bodies: 10 Constitutional Court judges, the Ombudsman, the President of the Economic and Social Council, 7 members of the Supreme Judicial Council, 5 members of the High Council of the Public Prosecution Service, 6 members of the National Election Commission, the members of the Media Regulatory Authority and the members of the Council for the Oversight of the Intelligence System of the Portuguese Republic.

-Members, parliamentary groups and the Bureau may propose votes of congratulation, protest, condemnation, greeting or condolence, which are debated and voted on in the Plenary.
+Members, parliamentary groups and the Bureau may submit draft votes of congratulation, protest, condemnation, greeting, solidarity, concern or condolence, and each draft vote must be of one kind only.

 Members possess the following powers: